← Back to Keepers

 The Church Problem

 England has approximately 16,000 Church of England parish churches.
 Around 12,000 of those buildings are listed, meaning the state has formally recognised them as being of special architectural or historic interest.
 Many of them are the oldest standing structures in their communities.
 Some are the oldest standing structures within ten miles in any direction.
-They contain, collectively, more medieval art than the whole of the rest of Europe: stained glass, wall paintings, carved screens, memorial brasses, misericords, fonts, effigies.
+They contain, collectively, one of the richest surviving concentrations of medieval art in Europe: stained glass, wall paintings, carved screens, memorial brasses, misericords, fonts, effigies.
 They are the single most concentrated repository of English material history in existence.

 They are also in serious trouble.